 Finally, you only have to look at the stage of a Tour de France to see a diverse range of bike positions.
 Everyone is different so the person positioning you needs to take this into account.
 Any bike position service that tries to “fit” you into systematised optimal position designed for a “fit twenty one year old racing cyclist with good flexibility” believing that it will give you more power will be successful if you are indeed a “fit twenty one year old racing cyclist with good flexibility”.
 If you aren’t then they won’t be successful.
 Again, this comes down to the experience of the person doing bike fitting.

 So where do you get fitted?

-Same goes for changing your bike during the 12 weeks.
-If you do then then try to get the position transferred as accurately as possible to your new bike so that you keep it consistent.
+The same goes for changing your bike during the 12 weeks.
+If you do then try to get the position transferred as accurately as possible to your new bike so that you keep it consistent.
 The last thing you want is to have someone talk you into a totally new bike position three weeks out from the event.

 2) Sound mechanical bike

 Yep, get your bike serviced and in tip top condition prior to the 12 weeks of training.
 You want to get stuck into your training rather than having to deal with interruptions from mechanical failures.